 3. Ibid.

 4. National Gallery of Art online.
-Winslow Homer in the National Gallery of Art
+Winslow Homer in the National Gallery of Art.

 5.Griffiths, Antony.
 Prints and Printmaking: an introduction to the history and techniques.
 Los Angeles: University of California Press, 1996.